p4rkerw/qpcr_design/mm10_Dclk1-ex-L.md

 ```

-This is the sequence for exon 1 only:
+This is the sequence for exon 2 only.
+Note how it starts with an ATG start codon because exon 1 is non-coding.
+The ensembl transcript identifier also has a _0 at the end.
 ```
 >mm10_knownGene_ENSMUST00000196745.4_0 range=chr3:55247151-55247526 5'pad=0 3'pad=0 strand=+ repeatMasking=N
 ATGTCGTTCGGCAGAGATATGGAGTTGGAGCATTTTGATGAGCGGGACAA